Catholic Church in Kongo: Christian Kongo Art

 The cross, a primary emblem of Christian ritual, was also a fundamental motif at the core of Kongo belief systems.
 The Kongo cosmogram, also called the Four Moments of the Sun, is a circle around a cross.
 It depicts the four divisions of the day—dawn, noon, dusk, and midnight—which represents the cyclical journey of a human life from birth to the afterlife of the ancestors.
 Considered an emblem of spiritual authority and power, the Christian cross was integrated into Kongo ancestral cults and burial rituals, and was believed to contain magical protective properties.
 In Kongo culture, crosses were believed to intervene in matters ranging from illness and fertility to rainfall.

 Fifteenth-century Kongo Christian religious art objects are closely modeled on European prototypes.
 They were usually cast in an open mold using metal obtained from brass units of currency known as manillas, imported from Europe.

 In typical crucifixes, Christ's facial features are reduced to stylized abbreviations that are less detailed in their descriptiveness.
 His hands and feet are flattened and the feet are joined into a single five-toed limb, which, according to interpretations of Kongo gestures, affords heightened spiritual power.
 The wrap and ribs are rendered as simplified to geometric linear abstractions.
 Christ is depicted with large protruding oval eyes, a common motif in Kongo art representing the supernatural vision of a human who is possessed by an ancestor or deity.
 Below Christ and above his shoulders are often small, highly stylized praying figures.
 Their role and identities are unknown, but they may be mourners or ancestors.

+Atlantic Slave Trade

+The conversion of the Bakongo to Catholicism began a long, diplomatic relationship between Kongo and Portugal, which culminated in the Atlantic Slave Trade.
+The presence of the Catholic Church in Kongo, from the 16th century onwards, helped provide documentation on Kongo's involvement in the slave trade.
+With the growth of the slave trade, slaves became a major commodity in Kongo's economy.
+Slaves were used to pay for imported goods and services, such as weapons, cloth, and catholic training.
+They could even be given as diplomatic gifts.
+Initially, most exported slaves were foreign war captives.
+However, when the wars of expansion ceased in the early 17th century, the supply of foreign slaves also ended.
+Thus, the Kongo Kings and nobles began turning to freeborn Kongos as a commodity.
+By the mid-1600s, Kongos guilty of crimes such as theft, slander, treason, rebellion, desertion, adultery, and witchcraft could be condemned to perpetual slavery and sold to Europeans.
+Furthermore, from the late 17th century onwards, the Kingdom of Kongo experienced waves of civil conflict, which divided the country amongst rival contenders.
+These civil wars would continue, off and on, into the 19th century, providing the Americas with Central African slaves.
+As a result, many Bakongo slaves brought to the Americas were Catholic and Portuguese speakers.